DonaldBough/tunes-viewer/README.md

 @donaldbough
 - Actual radio station website hosted from a regular web2 web server (firebase hosting's easy + generous free layer).
 - Need to look into IPFS media player libraries to play the song in our radio station website.

+@sudo
+- TUNES metadata could have a link for the song in Sound Cloud or Spotify.
+- Soundcloud links would be a great since we could stream them via api, and have an MVP.